Kenon Holdings Ltd. research snapshot

 Management

-Idan Ofer controls 58% of shares and appoints the board.
-CEO Robert L. Rosen manages operations.
-Minority investors rely on Ofer alignment and board independence, which are hard to assess from public disclosures alone.
+Idan Ofer controls roughly 58% and appoints the board.
+CEO Robert L. Rosen runs day-to-day operations.
+Recent capital actions (ZIM exit, a $3.85 per share dividend, an OPC collar transaction) point to shareholder returns, but minority investors rely on Ofer alignment and board independence that are hard to verify from public disclosures.

 Industry trend